Gauge symmetry of the 3BF theory for a generic Lie 3-group: Conclusions

 First, since we have obtained that the pure $3BF$ theory is a topological theory, it does not describe a realistic physical theory which ought to contain local propagating degrees of freedom.
 To build a realistic physical theory, one introduces the degrees of freedom by imposing the simplicity constraints on the topological action.
 In our previous work \cite{Radenkovic2019}, we have formulated the classical actions that manifestly distinguish the topological sector from the simplicity constraints, for all the fields present in the Standard Model coupled to Einstein-Cartan gravity.
 Specifically, we have defined the constrained $2BF$ actions describing the Yang-Mills field and Einstein-Cartan gravity, and also the constrained $3BF$ actions describing the Klein-Gordon, Dirac, Weyl and Majorana fields coupled to gravity in the standard way.
 The natural continuation of this line of research would be the Hamiltonian analysis of all such constrained $3BF$ models of gravity coupled to various matter fields, and the study of their canonical quantization.

 On the other hand, as an alternative to the canonical quantization, one may choose the spinfoam quantization approach, and define the path integral of the theory as the state sum for the Regge-discretized $3BF$ action.
 The topological nature of the $3BF$ action, together with the structure of the gauge $3$-group, should ensure that such a sum is a topological invariant, i.e., that it is triangulation independent.
+This construction was recently carried out in \cite{RadVoj2022}, where the $3BF$ state sum for a general $2$-crossed module and a closed and orientable $4$-dimensional manifold $\cM_4$ is defined.
 Unfortunately, in order to rigorously define this state sum, one needs the higher category generalizations of the Peter-Weyl and Plancherel theorems, from ordinary groups to the cases of $2$-groups and $3$-groups.
 These theorems ought to determine the domains of various labels living on simplices of the triangulation, as a consequence of the representation theory of $3$-groups.
 Until these mathematical results are obtained, one can try to guess the appropriate structure of the irreducible representations of a $3$-group and construct the topological invariant $Z$ for the $3BF$ topological action, in analogy with what was done in the case of $2BF$ theory, see \cite{GirelliPfeifferPopescu2008, MikovicVojinovic2012}.
 Once the topological state sum is obtained, one can proceed to impose the simplicity constraints, and thus construct the state sum corresponding to the tentative quantum theory of gravity with matter.
 The classical action for gravity and matter is formulated in \cite{Radenkovic2019} in a way that explicitly distinguishes between the topological sector and the simplicity constraints sector of the action, making the procedure of imposing the constraints straightforward.

 Next, it would be useful to investigate in more depth the mathematical structure and properties of the simplicity constraints, in particular their role as the gauge fixing conditions for the symmetry group $\cG_{3BF}$.
 The simplicity constraints should explicitly break the symmetry group $\cG_{3BF}$ to the subgroup corresponding to the constrained $3BF$ theory, which may then be further spontaneously broken by the Higgs mechanism.